mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           * Google Trip was the only indirect competitor that offered all the services we selected from our original brief so we decided to use it as an inspiration of how we could solve our main problems.
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-
-          ### On Site Visit

-          To understand the experience of hiring a Lime bike, we conducted a site visit and made some interviews to localise the pain points for users.
-    title: ''
-  - backgroundColor: '#E2E2E2'
-    column:
-      - content: >-